uhellstr/oracle-rest-db-links/README.md

 * From a browswer we check that we can fetch data over REST (The URL looks something like http[s]://myords.myorg.com:8080/ords/prod1/rest_acess_api/customers_rest_v)
  * In PROD2 we install the API in this repository.
 The default schema for this is REST_DB_LINK_API.

-We now can generate DDL for a selectable view with the helper PL/SQL package RGENERATOR_PKG as follows.
+We now can generate DDL for a selectable view in PROD2 with the helper PL/SQL package RGENERATOR_PKG as follows.

 set define off
 set serveroutput on